 Capsule wardrobes are still popular, even though they’ve been around for so many years.
 I tried most of the widely known methods and learned a lot.
 But today, I prefer a curated over a capsule wardrobe.
 Now you may ask, what’s the difference?
 Both concepts have a downsized, more streamlined wardrobe in mind.
 However, when building a capsule wardrobe, this happens because of a given rule.
 For instance, only 33 items are allowed for three months.

-Let’s take a closer look at capsule wardrobes, their origin, and the most popular types first.
+But, let’s take a closer look at capsule wardrobes, their origin, and the most popular types first.

 A Brief History of Capsule Wardrobes